Gabriel Lippmann: Capillary electrometer

 One of Lippmann's early discoveries was the relationship between electrical and capillary phenomena, which allowed him to develop a sensitive capillary electrometer—subsequently known as the Lippmann electrometer—which was used in the first ECG machine.
 In a paper delivered to the Philosophical Society of Glasgow on 17 January 1883, John Gray McKendrick described the apparatus as follows:

 Lippmann's electrometer consists of a tube of ordinary glass, 1 metre long and 7 millimetres in diameter, open at both ends, and kept in the vertical position by a stout support.
-The lower end is drawn into a capillary point, until the diameter of the capillary is .005 of a millimetre.
-The tube is filled with mercury, and the capillary point is immersed in dilute sulphuric acid (1 to 6 of water in volume), and in the bottom of the vessel containing the acid there is a little more mercury.
+The lower end is drawn into a capillary point, until the diameter of the capillary is 0.005 of a millimetre.
+The tube is filled with mercury, and the capillary point is immersed in dilute sulfuric acid (1 to 6 of water in volume), and in the bottom of the vessel containing the acid there is a little more mercury.
 A platinum wire is put into connection with the mercury in each tube, and, finally, arrangements are made by which the capillary point can be seen with a microscope magnifying 250 diameters.
 Such an instrument is very sensitive; and Lippmann states that it is possible to determine a difference of potential so small as that of one 10,080th of a Daniell.
 It is thus a very delicate means of observing and (as it can be graduated by a compensation-method) of measuring minute electromotive forces.